 - Use MultiSamples This checkbox indicates whether multisampled framebuffers are used.
-Using multisamples can reduce flickering but currently does not work with volume rendering. - Base Station Visibility This checkbox indicates whether the base stations models are displayed in VR (for devices using base stations). - Desired XR Runtime This drop down list indicates whether to use OpenVR or OpenXR when both are available. - Send to XR This button launches the VR mode using the selected runtime. - Attach to Current View This button allows VR-only elements to appear in the current Render View, such as cropping planes or avatars.
+Using multisamples can reduce flickering but currently does not work with volume rendering. - Base Station Visibility This checkbox indicates whether the base stations models are displayed in VR. - Desired XR Runtime This drop down list indicates whether to use OpenVR or OpenXR when both are available. - Send to XR This button launches the VR mode using the selected runtime. - Attach to Current View This button allows VR-only elements to appear in the current Render View, such as cropping planes or avatars.
 This option is mainly useful in Collaboration mode for desktop users when an HMD is not available. - Show XR View This button opens a window showing a stabilized view of what the VR headset is showing, which is useful to produce screenshots or videos.

-Fig. 1.54: XRInterface panel.
+Fig. 1.53: XRInterface panel.

 - Export Locations as a View This button exports saved locations as .vtp files in a folder called pv-view.
 This option is meant to be used for Mineview. - Export Locations as Skyboxes This button exports saved locations as skyboxes in a folder called pv-skybox.
-This generates six .jpg images (right, left, up, down, back and front) producing a skybox that can then be used outside of VR as well.
+This generates six .jpg images (right, left, up, down, back and front) producing a skybox that can then be used outside of VR as well. - Crop Thickness This value indicates the thickness of thick cropping planes. - Editable Field This field indicates which cell scalar array can be edited in VR. - Field Values This field contains the values available when editing cell scalar values in VR.
+Values should be separated by commas.
+They will appear in the XR menu for assignment to specific cells and for the array specified in Editable Field.
+See Section 1.4.14 for more details.